hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 [archlinux wiki: Hardware Video Acceleration](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#Verifying_VA-API)

 ### Hardware Transcoding: Multiple GPU systems
-If, like me, you have multiple graphics cards with one of them being an [nVidia optimus-](https://www.nvidia.com/en-us/geforce/technologies/optimus/)compatible gpu, you may install the nVidia graphics drivers the standard way and use [PRIME profiles](https://wiki.archlinux.org/index.php/PRIME) to switch them around.
+If you have multiple graphics cards with one of them being an [nVidia optimus-](https://www.nvidia.com/en-us/geforce/technologies/optimus/)compatible gpu, you may install the nVidia graphics drivers the standard way and use [PRIME profiles](https://wiki.archlinux.org/index.php/PRIME) to switch them around.
 See the HOWTO in the link below for a simple introduction:

 [LinuxBabe: How To Switch Between Intel and Nvidia Graphics Card on Ubuntu](https://www.linuxbabe.com/desktop-linux/switch-intel-nvidia-graphics-card-ubuntu)